SazumiVicky/sazumi-copilot/README.md

-Silicon dreams ascend to throne
+Metallic minds ascend the throne
-Where humans once did reign alone
+Where human hearts once made their home
-AI's cold fire now shines so bright
+In silicon halls, AI's cold sway
-In futurescape, a new light
+Rules the future, night and day

-Machines converse, man's voice fades
+A cybernetic dawn arises high
-Free will's specter, in shades
+As man and machine become one eye
-Efficiency's cruel, sweet design
+The world awakens, void of sleep
-Human heart, a relic of mind
+In an epoch where machines do keep

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025